Polybagel/Eso-Code/README.md

 Now that you have a fully fledged and documented masterpiece in the IDE, it's time to compile.
 Simply go to the file menu and hit the compile button.
 It will ask you for a location and name for the exe.
 Hit save, and its done!

 If you want things to be a little easier, you can generate brainfuck code to easily pring strings.
-This option can be found in Insert Macro -> Generate Print String.
+This option can be found in "Insert Macro" -> "Generate Print String".
-In the generate print string menu, you can type and source text you want; once you're done, hit insert macro.
+In the generate print string menu, you can type any source text you want; once you're done, hit insert macro.